code-saturne/code_saturne/salome/cfd_study/doc/tutorial/saturne.rst

 Open SALOME
 ----------------

+Two way are possible to launch salome with Code_Saturne:

+ - if you have downloaded salome_cfd, to open salome the command is ``~/salome/appli_x_y_z/salome``.

-The command to open salome is ``./code_saturne salome``.
+ - if Code_Saturne is a post installation process, then the command to open salome is ``./code_saturne salome``.

 For information about installation of *Code_Saturne* with SALOME, please consult the installation guide of *Code_Saturne*.

 -------------------------------------